ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Introduction

-Therefore, our first goal is to establish a baseline of the performance of the EOSL instructors in distinguishing AIGC from texts written by non-native speakers, following a fruitful line of work in AIGC detection and analysis~\citep[among others]{gehrmann2019gltr,brown2020language-gpt3,clark_all_2021,dou_is_2022,guo2023close}.
+Therefore, our first goal is to establish a baseline of the performance of the EOSL instructors in distinguishing AIGC from texts written by non-native speakers.
 We also want to examine whether their accuracy could be improved with minimal training.
-It is also important to analyze the linguistic features of AIGC which may help ESOL instructors as well as NLP practitioners to obtain a deeper understanding of AIGC.
+Next, we analyze the linguistic features of AIGC which contributes to a growing body of literature on AI-generated text~\citep{dou_is_2022,guo2023close}.
 Last but not least, we aim to build and evaluate the performance of machine-learning classifiers on detecting AIGC.